Dialect: Mutual intelligibility

-One criterion, which is often considered to be purely linguistic, is that of mutual intelligibility: two varieties are said to be dialects of the same language if being a speaker of one variety has sufficient knowledge to understand and be understood by a speaker of the other dialect; otherwise, they are said to be different languages.
-However, this definition has often been criticized, especially in the case of a dialect continuum (or dialect chain), which contains a sequence of varieties, where each mutually intelligible with the next, but may not be mutually intelligible with distant varieties.
+One criterion, which is often considered to be purely linguistic, is that of mutual intelligibility: two varieties are said to be dialects of the same language if being a speaker of one variety entails sufficient knowledge to understand and be understood by a speaker of the other variety; otherwise, they are said to be different languages.
+However, this definition has often been criticized, especially in the case of a dialect continuum (or dialect chain), which contains a sequence of varieties, where each is mutually intelligible with the next, but may not be mutually intelligible with distant varieties.

-Others have argued that mutual intelligibility occurs in varying degrees, and the potential difficulty in distinguishing between intelligibility and prior familiarity with the other variety.
+Others have argued that mutual intelligibility occurs in varying degrees, and that it may be difficult to distinguish between true mutual intelligibility and prior familiarity with the other variety.
 However, recent research suggests that there is some empirical evidence in favor of using some form of the intelligibility criterion to distinguish between languages and dialects, though mutuality may not be as relevant as initially thought.
 The requirement for mutuality is abandoned by the Language Survey Reference Guide of SIL International, publishers of the Ethnologue and the registration authority for the ISO 639-3 standard for language codes.
 They define a dialect cluster as a central variety together with all those varieties whose speakers understand the central variety at a specified threshold level or higher.
 If the threshold level is high, usually between 70% and 85%, the cluster is designated as a language.